ca1773130n/Torch2Caffe2/README.md

   torch_to_caffe2.sh <model_filename> <input_dimension>

 * The model file must be in the same directory of the shell script
-* The input dimension should look like this: (1,3,512,512)
+* The input dimension needs to be surrounded by quotes.
+It should look like this: "(1,3,512,512)"

 ## Acknowledgement